yujin-chen/s2025-assignment2-data/README.md

     __label__low This document is from a random crawl and might be low-quality.
   ```
   - This file can be used as the input to the fasttext.train_supervised
 6. Problems listed in Section 4 are not required and can be skipped.
-However, they can be submitted for extra credit even after the deadline for Assignment 2 (and before the last day of the class)
+This is primarily due to the absence of the filtered WARC data.
+However, the problems can be implemented using data from any other WARC file collections and submitted for extra credit even after the deadline for Assignment 2 (and before the last day of the class)
     - You may leverage CPUs located on Koa cluster to solve the problems listed in Section 4